Anthony January: Early life

 January was born in Los Angeles to Anthony January Sr. and Pamela Green.

 High school and college career

 January played his first three years of high school basketball at Compton High School.
-He played his final season at William Howard Taft High School (Los Angeles, California), during which he earned West Valley League MVP, and CIF Los Angeles City Section Player of the year award averaging 22 points and 13 rebounds after gaining eligibility following his transfer from Compton.
+He played his final season at William Howard Taft High School, during which he earned West Valley League MVP, and CIF Los Angeles City Section Player of the year award averaging 22 points and 13 rebounds after gaining eligibility following his transfer from Compton.

 Professional career

 January has played for PEA of the Thailand Basketball League, Cactus Tbilisi of the Georgian Superliga, and BC Mažeikiai of the National Basketball League of Lithuania.
 In 2019 January signed with the Danang Dragons.
 In 2021, he played for Team Cali of the Colombian league, averaging 16.5 points, 8.5 rebounds, and 1.0 assist per game.
 On October 4, 2021, he signed with Khaneh Basketball Khuzestan of the Iranian Basketball Super League.

+In 27 November 2023, January joins Pacific Caesar of the Indonesian Basketball League (IBL).